Search and Hit Enter

 Is this salad low FODMAP?

 • Monash says that pea protein and pea fibre can be low FODMAP, but each individual product needs to be tested to be sure.
-The vegetarian bacon I used (Sunfed brand) is made from pea protein.
+The vegetarian bacon I used (Sunfed brand) was made from pea protein (it has since been discontinued and I am so sad about it).
 If this doesn’t work for you, regular bacon is low FODMAP.
-And if you’re vegetarian, I recommend making my low FODMAP Caesar salad and adding haloumi if you fancy it.

 • On that note, haloumi is low FODMAP in 40g (2 slice) serves per person.
 The threshold for a moderate lactose serve is 60g.

-• Canned chickpeas have a low FODMAP threshold of 42g or 1/4 cup servings per person.
+• Canned chickpeas have a low FODMAP threshold of 80g.
+In 95g serves, they contain moderate amounts of fructans.
 One whole 400g can is approximately 240g net weight once drained.
-This means that one can of chickpeas needs to be divided onto 6 servings to remain low FODMAP.
-You can simply put more chickpeas on the salads of your non-FODMAP household members, or freeze the excess (uncooked) for a later date.
+This means that one can of chickpeas needs to be divided onto 3 servings to remain low FODMAP.

 • Be sure to choose a mayonnaise without any garlic, onion, inulin or fructose.
 You would be amazed at some of the things they put in store bought mayo.
 I used Hellman’s vegan mayo as the ingredients list is one of the shorter ones.
 I also love Vegenaise.

-• Monash has recently (as of May 2024) updated the entry for smoked paprika on their app.
+• After I published this recipe, Monash updated the entry for smoked paprika on their app.
 Smoked paprika contains moderate amounts of fructose in 5g serves, which is approximately 2 1/2 teaspoons.
 I recommend either using half regular and half smoked paprika or all regular paprika and some liquid smoke, if you have it.

 An aerial image of a lettuce, haloumi, crispy chickpea and vegetarian bacon salad.
 The salad sits on a white ceramic serving platter atop a white marble table.
 Two glasses of water sit to the top left of the image.